-- Most often the Fish Hawk Transducer should be mounted using the same criteria as most fish finders - DO NOT cut the Transducer cable.
+DO NOT cut the Transducer cable.
 If the cable is too long simply coil the excess out of the way.
-Ten foot cable extensions are available for sale on-line from Fish Hawk Electronics if a longer cable is needed. - When possible run the Transducer cable through its own hole through the transom above the waterline. - Watch the Transducer installation video found on the Fish Hawk Website by clicking on "Videos" in the "About" dropdown menu. - We install marine grade plastic transducer mounting boards on the back of our boats because they allow us to change the position of transducers without drilling new holes in the transom.
+15-foot cable extensions are available for sale on-line from Fish Hawk Electronics if a longer cable is needed. • Watch the Transducer installation video found on the Fish Hawk Website.

+• We install marine grade plastic transducer mounting boards on the back of our boats because they allow us to change the position of transducers without drilling new holes in the transom.